 GeneCards Summary for FOXP1 Gene

 FOXP1 (Forkhead Box P1) is a Protein Coding gene.
-Diseases associated with FOXP1 include intellectual disability-severe speech delay-mild dysmorphism syndrome and mental retardation with language impairment and with or without autistic features.
-Among its related pathways are MicroRNAs in cancer and Wnt / Hedgehog / Notch and Developmental Biology.
-Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is FOXP3.
+Diseases associated with FOXP1 include Mental Retardation With Language Impairment And With Or Without Autistic Features and Lymphoma, Mucosa-Associated Lymphoid Type.
+Among its related pathways are Wnt / Hedgehog / Notch and Developmental Biology.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is FOXP2.

 UniProtKB/Swiss-Prot for FOXP1 Gene